Are Lilies Poisonous?

 Are Lilies Poisonous to Children?

-Lilies can be poisonous to children if they ingest certain parts of the plant.
+Lilies can be poisonous to children if they ingest certain parts or varieties.
+For example, the buds of asiatic lilies are edible, but other parts can be harmful.
 Be cautious if you have children, especially toddlers and babies, who may be more likely to touch or put plants in their mouths.
-Ingesting lilies can be harmful and may cause symptoms such as vomiting, diarrhea, loss of appetite, lethargy, and dehydration.
-In severe cases, lily poisoning can cause kidney failure, which can be life-threatening.
+Ingesting lilies may cause symptoms such as vomiting, diarrhea, loss of appetite, lethargy, and dehydration.
+Common star lily (Toxicoscordion fremontii) is not a true lily and contains a toxic alkaloid in all parts of the plant that can cause severe poisoning.
 If you suspect your child has ingested a lily, seek medical attention immediately.

 Are Lilies Poisonous to Dogs?

-Lilies can be toxic to dogs if they ingest certain parts of the plant.
+Most true lilies are not toxic to dogs.
+Some plants with 'lily' in their name are toxic to dogs including peace lily, lily of the valley, calla lily, prairie lily, and Gloriosa lily.
 Be cautious if you have dogs, especially puppies, as they may be more likely to chew on plants.
 While it is not common for dogs to be drawn to lilies, it is still important to be aware of the potential risks and take precautions to keep your dog safe.
 If you suspect your dog has ingested a lily, seek veterinary attention immediately.

 Are Lilies Poisonous to Cats?